imanghafoori1/laravel-decorator/README.md

 Technically, A `"Decorator"` :

-1 - Is a "callable" (python is an animal)
+1 - Is a "callable"

-2 - It takes a "callable" as it's only argument (like a python swallows an other animal)
+2 - It takes an other "callable" as it's only argument (like a python swallows an other animal)

-3 - It returns a newly born `"callable"` (which internally calls the original `callable`, putting some code before and after it.)
+3 - It generates and returns a new `"callable"` (which internally calls the original `callable`, putting some code before and after it.)

 **What ?!??! ?!!? ?!?!? ???!** (0_o)

 #### What is a "`callable`", man ?!

 Long story short, A callable (here in laravel) is anything that can be called (invoked) with `\App::call();`
+like: 'MyClass@myMethod' or a closure, etc

 ## A Use Case: